|Responsible office||Marketing and Strategic Communications|

 WMU receives dozens of requests every month to place links on WMU web pages to third-party commercial sites, sometimes with the enticement of special discounts for WMU students, employees or alumni.
 There are some instances in which such links are a legitimate service to the WMU community, such as links to area hotels and motels found on the Visit WMU pages.

-To help assure consistency, all requests for links to third-party commercial sites should be sent to the director of electronic communication, Office of University Relations, for review and approval.
+To help assure consistency, all requests for links to third-party commercial sites should be sent to the director of electronic communication, Office of Marketing and Strategic Communications, for review and approval.
 Decisions of the director may be appealed to the Web Governance Council.

 These restrictions do not extend to related professional organizations, honor societies, or associations of which Western Michigan University is a member.